xzbdmw/cmp-mini-snippets/README.md

 ```

 By default, the option is false, which means it will feed nvim-cmp all the
-matches and let cmp do the fuzzy match job.
+avalible snippets and let cmp do the fuzzy match job.
 However, mini.snippets has its own matching rule,
 set to true to use mini.snippets rule in every keystroke.
-for example:
+For example:

 ```lua
 local my_m = function(snippet, pos)